Talaat Pasha: Young Turk Revolution and aftermath

-The Unionists found themselves at the behest of a spontaneous revolution in 1908, which commenced with Niyazi and Enver's flight into the Albanian hinterlands.
-Talaat's role during the Young Turk Revolution was to organize a plot to assassinate the garrison commander of Salonika, Ömer Nazım, who was a Hamidian loyalist and spy master of the area.
-Nazım survived his hired Fedai with injury, but the incident, as well as other assassinations carried out by the CUP during the revolution, intimidated the Hamidian establishment enough to reopen the parliament and reinstate the constitution.
+The Unionists found themselves at the behest of a spontaneous revolution in the summer of 1908, which commenced with Niyazi and Enver's flight into the Albanian hinterlands.
+Talaat's role during the Young Turk Revolution was to organize a plot to assassinate the garrison commander of Salonika, Ömer Nâzım, who was a Hamidian loyalist and spy master of the area.
+Nâzım survived his hired Fedai with injury, but the incident, as well as other assassinations carried out by the CUP during the revolution, intimidated the Hamidian establishment enough to reopen the parliament and reinstate the constitution.
 For the first time in three decades, an election was held for the Chamber of Deputies, which this time featured political parties.
-Talaat was easily elected into parliament as Union and Progress's candidate for deputy of Adrianople, and then was elected the parliament's vice-president.
-Talaat was the most important politician in the Ottoman Empire between 1908 and 1918.
+Talaat was easily elected into parliament as Union and Progress's candidate for deputy of Adrianople, and then was elected the parliament's deputy-president under Rıza.

 A year later in the 31 March Incident, what started out as an anti-Unionist demonstration in the capital quickly turned into an anticonstitutionalist-monarchist counter revolution where Abdul Hamid attempted to reestablish his autocracy.
 The Grand Vizier Hüseyin Hilmi Pasha was forced to resign for Ahmed Tevfik Pasha.
-Khachatur Malumian, leader of the Armenian Revolutionary Federation (ARF), hid Talaat and Dr. Nazım in his house while mob violence targeted MPs.
+Khachatur Malumian, leader of the Dashnak Party, hid Talaat and Dr. Nâzım in his house while mob violence targeted MPs.
 Three days later, Talaat and 100 MPs escaped Constantinople for Ayastefanos (Yeşilköy) to organize a separate national assembly from the volatile situation in Constantinople, and declared the change in government illegal.
 Relief came in the form of pro-constitutionalist forces known as the Action Army led by Mahmud Şevket Pasha, which stopped in Ayastefanos before marching on the capital; it was secretly agreed there that Abdul Hamid would be replaced by his brother.
-After the reactionary revolt was crushed, Talaat bullied the Shaykh al-Islam Sahip Molla to get a fatwa for Abdul Hamid's deposition, and convinced Tevfik Pasha to step down and return Hilmi Pasha to the premiership.
+After the reactionary revolt was crushed, Talaat bullied the Shaykh-al-Islam Sahip Molla to get a fatwa for Abdul Hamid's deposition, and convinced Tevfik Pasha to step down and return Hilmi Pasha to the premiership.
 With the fatwa, the parliament voted to depose Abdul Hamid II.
 Talaat and Ahmed Muhtar Pasha headed the delegation to announce to Prince Reşad of his ascension to the throne.